 Integrating your point of sale, online ordering system, or order aggregation platform into Fresh KDS is fast and easy with our APIs, webhook events, and on-premise integration options.
 The backbone of the integration - sending orders to KDS screens - requires only a couple of API calls.
 Many of our partners have found success building on top of existing printer logic to develop a robust integration in a matter of weeks.

-To get started with a developer account contact us here.
+To get started create a developer account in our sandbox environment.

 The Fresh KDS API uses four key concepts: